 This is the introductory visual arts course for QHS.
 The content covers a variety of concepts, approaches and media in creative problem solving.
-Art I will provide an opportunity for students to develop compositional skills and understanding in the elements & principles of design, drawing, painting, ceramics and sculpture.
+This elective focuses on the Elements of Art.
+Foundations of Art will provide an opportunity for students to develop compositional skills and understanding in the elements & principles of design, drawing, painting, ceramics and sculpture.
 A wide range of artists, artworks, styles and cultures will be studied for inspiration.
-Art I is a studio class and students will be expected to follow all safety rules.
+Foundations of Art is a studio class and students will be expected to follow all safety rules.